lonalynn/lonalynn/README.md

 I am actively contributing to the [SCU HCI Github](https://github.com/scuhci) as part of my work with the HCI Lab.<br>

 Much of my work is hosted elsewhere on the interwebs.
-You can find some of the public repositories I've contributed to below.
+You can find some of the public repositories I've contributed to below*.
 Feel free to contact me if you are curious about other samples of my work!

 My work on the [SMAR Project](https://github.com/scuhci/sar-frontend) <br>
 My work at the [UWyo MALLET Lab](https://github.com/uwyo-mallet/ML-Task-Comparison)<br>
 My Senior Capstone, [Simmer the Toads](https://github.com/jarulsamy/SimmerTheToads)<br>
 [SSC/CEDAR Research Lab Gitlab](https://gitlab.com/UWyo-SSC) <br>
 [My Data Visualization Final Project](https://github.com/KikiSpace/csen396bfinal_sustainability) - not a professional project, but one I'm quite proud of!

+**I do not manage these repositories.
+These links may become inactive/outdated.
+I periodically check them to verify, but please let me know if you are unable to access!*

 ### ₊˚ ‿︵‿︵‿︵୨୧ · · Contact Me · · ୨୧‿︵‿︵‿︵ ˚₊